Add a time signature to a score

 - Select a time signature to edit in the center panel.

-- Press Add to transfer the newly-created time signature to the center panel.
+- Press Add to add the newly-created time signature to the center panel.
 To delete a time signature from the center panel, right-click on it and select Clear.

 - Drag and drop the time signature from the Master Palette to the desired score location.